Vladimir Zarudnitsky

-Vladimir Borisovich Zarudnitsky (Владимир Борисович Зарудницкий; born 6 February 1958) is a Russian Ground Forces colonel general and the chief of the Military Academy of the General Staff of the Armed Forces of Russia.
-He was heavily involved in the Second Chechen War, eventually becoming in September 2007 the commander of the army there.
+Colonel General Vladimir Borisovich Zarudnitsky (Note: Владимир Борисович Зарудницкий) (born 6 February 1958) is a Russian military officer who has served as the director of the Russian General Staff Academy since 2017.
+He was heavily involved in the Second Chechen War and the insurgency in the North Caucasus, becoming the commander of the forces in Chechnya in 2007.
+He was the chief of the Main Operational Directorate of the General Staff from 2011 to 2014, and commander of the Central Military District from 2014 to 2017.

-Soviet life
+Early life and career

 Zarudnitsky was born on 6 February 1958 in Abinsk.
 After entering the military in 1975, he graduated from the Ordzhonikidze Higher Military Command School in 1979.
 Between 1979 and 1985, he commanded a platoon and then a company in the Group of Soviet Forces in Germany.
 Between 1985 and 1987, he was head of an intelligence regiment in the GSFG.
 In 1989, Zarudnitsky graduated from the Frunze Military Academy.

 Zarudnitsky served in the Soviet Army from the 1970s and became a junior officer in the Group of Soviet Forces in Germany, commanding a platoon, company, and intelligence regiment.
 After his 1989 graduating from the Frunze Military Academy, Zarudnitsky became chief of staff of a regiment and a regimental commander in the Far Eastern Military District.
 He then served as chief of staff and commander of a motor rifle brigade in the North Caucasus Military District.